nguyenhonganle/MechaCar_Statistical_Analysis/README.md

 This review would include gathering information on MechaCar and its equivalent models across a few unique producers throughout the most recent 3 years.

-- What are the contests' practically identical models,
+- What are the contests' practically identical models?
 - Which vehicles will MechaCar rival no holds barred? which vehicles will be remembered for the review?
 - Which elements will check out the review to decide the applicable selling cost?